 They can easily store larger appliances.

-• Toasters, mixers, and coffee makers can also be stored in cabinet pantries, although this usually comes at sacrificing important storage space.
+• Toasters, mixers, and coffee makers, can also be stored in cabinet pantries, although this usually comes at sacrificing important storage space.

 • Larger equipment like microwaves, slow cookers, juicers, and deep fryers can fit comfortably in walk-in pantries, freeing up space and ensuring they’re ready to use when you need them.